toyugo/AirBnB_clone/README.md

 ### Description of the project

 This project is part of a larger project which  will produce a copy of the AirBnb web site.
+The global project will build the website from scratch, frome the back-end to front-end system.

-For this part, we will create the back-end console of the website.
-This back-end is created from scratch and do not use any framework as learning project.
+This project is the first step and i have built the back-end console of the website.
+This back-end is created from scratch and do not use any framework as learning purpose.

+There will be two main system :

+The storage engine, base on a Json file, it will have to handle all the process of serialization/deserialization of objects.

+The model system, this system contain all the function in order to create, update, delete, display the difference objects created.
+It will handle the creation of object by uniq ID, update creation time and all attribute depending of the specify object.

+The console is a basic consol which can be used to control the storage_engine and use any function of the model system.

-### Description of the command interpreter
+### Description of the consol

 ### How to start it